chenjr0719/Docker-Ubuntu-Unity-noVNC/README.md

    **NGROK=YES**, **NGROK=Yes**, **NGROK=Y**, **NGROK=y** are also supported.

-    **Caution!!** this may also cause security issues, use it carefully.
+    **Caution!!** this will leave the container open and may cause security issues, use it carefully.

 ## Screen size